M374LX/alexvsbus/docs/Releasing.md

-5. Build the Windows executables (x86 and x64) using raylib's default GLFW backend and bundle each of them in a ZIP file along with the ``assets`` directory, the file ``LICENSE.txt``, and a directory named ``docs`` containing the PDF manual and, in a subdirectory named ``licenses``, the text text files for the GPLv3 and CC BY-SA 4.0 licenses.
+5. Build the Windows executables (x86 and x64) using raylib's default GLFW backend and bundle each of them in a ZIP file along with the ``assets`` directory, the file ``LICENSE.txt``, and a directory named ``docs`` containing the PDF manual and, in a subdirectory named ``licenses``, the text files for the GPLv3 and CC BY-SA 4.0 licenses.

 6. Build and sign a release APK for Android.